Flavor of Love: Cast

-Saaphyri Windsor was disqualified in the first episode of season two after fighting with another contestant.
+Saaphyri Windsor was disqualified in the first episode of season 2 after assaulting another contestant.
 After the show, she appeared on Flavor of Love Girls: Charm School, winning the competition.
 She currently has her own lip balm line called Lip Chap and her own brand of weave hair called Saaphyri's Ultimate Indian Hair.
 She placed fifth on VH1's I Love Money 2.
-It can also be noted that Windsor holds the record for being the only contestant in the series that did not receive a nickname.
+While it is noted that Windsor holds the record for being the only contestant in the series that did not receive a nickname, there was another contestant on season 3 whose nickname was her actual name, Savanna.